Position settings

 Headcount FTE amount: Positions with an FTE greater than or equal to this value count toward headcount.
 By default, this is set to 0.0000, meaning all active positions count as headcount regardless of FTE.
 For example, if you want to exclude positions with 0.0000 FTEs from headcount totals, change this value to 0.0001.
 This setting accepts values up to four decimal places.

-For headcount threshold examples, see Position calculations and examples.
+For FTE and headcount examples, see Position cost math and examples.

 -